aecsocket/aeronet/aeronet_wt_native/README.md

 [`wtransport`](https://crates.io/crates/wtransport) as the WebTransport protocol implementation.
 Using this requires the [`tokio`](https://crates.io/crates/tokio) async runtime.

-# Notes
+# Transport

-- `TryIntoBytes` and `TryFromBytes` work on literally the raw bytes that are transported along WebTransport
-  - Does no message batching on its own, or modify the bytes in any way
+Before a message (of a user-specified type) can be transported along a WebTransport connection, it must first be converted to/from its serialized byte form.
+This is achieved using [`aeronet::TryIntoBytes`] and [`aeronet::TryFromBytes`].
+The transport will not process the bytes any further than converting the bytes using these functions - the implementation will not do any higher-level functions such as message batching.